Marcosesple/hello-world/README.md

 # hello-world
-This is my first repository created in GitHub for my traning process
+This is my first repository created in GitHub for my traning process.
+I am very new in this, so let's keep learning.